Chapter 5: Guidelines for the Provision of Emergency Anaesthesia Services 2020

 The outcomes following emergency sugery for elderly patients (particularly those who require support for daily living) are worse than for younger patients.
 For emergency laparotomy patients, the mortality of a patient aged >70 years is six times higher than that of a patient aged <50 years old.1 Functional outcomes are unpredictable, but one-third of octogenarian survivors will not recover to their preoperative function.109,110

 General guidelines for the anaesthetic management of the elderly patient can be found in The Association of Anaesthetists publication, Perioperative Care of the Elderly 2014 and is reviewed elsewhere.7,111,112

-Departments should consider the appointment of a specific consultant anaesthetist to lead the anaesthetic service for the elderly.7
+Departments should consider the appointment of a specified consultant anaesthetist to lead the anaesthetic service for the elderly.7